kanaria69/Mainecoco/README.md

-## Where does astronauts hangout after work?
-At the spacebar.
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.